psitem/uptime-kuma-pacman-ghost-light/README.md

 Note: The `lib/adafruit_displayio_ssd1306.py` library has been modified at line 57 to increase the scan rate.

-#### Constructing:

-Building and wiring up your Pacman Ghost is an exercise left up to you.
-Frankly, I barely know what I'm doing.
-My current incarnation uses 8 RGB LEDs for the body and one for each eye, running on an ESP-C3-13-Kit board.
-My original version running ESPHome uses 5 RGB LEDs for the body, recycled the original eye LEDs (permanently on), and runs on a Raspberry Pi Pico W board.

-I recommend against using the Pico W as CircuitPython as of 8.2.10 does not seem to detect that the Wi-Fi has disconnected (`wifi.radio.connected` is always `True` once it has initially associated).

 #### Modifying:

 There are a series of functions prefixed with `action_` which control the LED states: